HyperCodec/neat/README.md

 ### Features
 - rayon - Uses parallelization on the `NeuralNetwork` struct and adds the `rayon` feature to the `genetic-rs` re-export.
 - serde - Adds the NNTSerde struct and allows for serialization of `NeuralNetworkTopology`
-- crossover - Implements the `CrossoverReproduction` trait on `NeuralNetworkTopology`
+- crossover - Implements the `CrossoverReproduction` trait on `NeuralNetworkTopology` and adds the `crossover` feature to the `genetic-rs re-export.

 ### How To Use
 When working with this crate, you'll want to use the `NeuralNetworkTopology` struct in your agent's DNA and